mohtashim-ali/course-project-the-basis/Markdown Files/Phase 2 Markdown Files/specification phase 2.md

 ### Breakdown

 1. User will be prompted to Sign Up or Log In
-2. Once Step 1 is completed, the User will have the option to compute a basic operation, linear algebra operation, or view thier history.
+2. Once Step 1 is completed, the User will have the option to compute a basic operation, linear algebra operation, or view their history.
 3. If basic, then the code will process an operation such as "2 + 2", save this operation to the user's history, and print the final value, in this case "4".
 4. If linear algebra, then the user will be able to type in a matrix, and select from a few operations such as RREF, adding matrices, and subtracting matrices.
 5. If history, the users history will be displayed.